-I’ll bet you are.
-And that’s a good thing.
+I’ll bet you are still creating print ads, and that’s a good thing.
 Where you’re placing them is another.
 What you’re placing them for is the big question.
 Is it for growing enrollment, or is it for publicizing an event that you want the whole community to know about?

 Since we’re at that time of the year when you’re busy enrolling children for Kindergarten for next year, let’s choose growing enrollment.